 At first, this question might sound a bit odd, however, it all comes down to one simple concept: we buy products because they get jobs done for us.

 In general, people don’t need a quarter-inch drill, they need a quarter-inch hole.
 That product got hired to fulfill that specific job.
-In short, customers don’t just buy products or services, they pull them into their lives to make progress
+In short, customers don’t just buy products or services, they pull them into their lives to make progress.

 To put it in the form of a clear definition: a job is a progress that an individual seeks in a particular circumstance.

 As an entrepreneur, if you succeed to find an area of struggle or a barrier to that progress, that’s an opportunity to innovate.
 Successful innovations are those that facilitate a customer’s desired progress, solve their struggles and fulfill their unmet expectations.
 They do jobs that before then had inadequate or nonexistent solutions.
+If you want to successfully launch a digital product, you must have that in mind.

 How does the job theory differ from the traditional marketing concept of “needs”?